Paper awarded at EXIST2025

 Significant Contribution to Ethical AI Research

-Using innovative AI models evaluated in English and Spanish, the team secured 4th place worldwide for English comments and 6th place overall (English + Spanish).
-Their models stood out in terms of transparency, efficiency, and multilingual capabilities, thus marking a significant contribution to ethical AI research.
+Their models stood out for their transparency, efficiency, and multilingual capabilities, marking a significant contribution to ethical AI research.

 Authors: Roberto Labadie-Tamayo (formerly St. Pölten UAS), Adrian Jaques Böck, Djordje Slijepčević, Xihui Chen, Andreas Babic, and Matthias Zeppelzauer